Skip to main content

 In the 2019/20 season she took over the direction of Mozart’s Entführung aus dem Seraglio, and Il matrimonio segreto (Cimarosa).
 She also conducted performances of Millöcker’s beggar student.

-Previously, Katharina Müllner was engaged to the Landestheater Linz in the 2017/18 season immediately after completing her studies.
-Here she made her debut with the operetta Eine Nacht in Venice by Johann Strauss.
-She also conducted Carl Zeller's Vogelhändler at the Linz Music Theater, as well as family and school concerts with the Bruckner Orchestra Linz.
+Previously, Katharina Müllner was engaged at the Landestheater Linz in the 2017/18 season immediately after completing her studies.
+Here she made her debut with the operetta Eine Nacht in Venedig by Johann Strauss.
+She also conducted Carl Zeller’s Vogelhändler at the Linz Music Theater, as well as family and school concerts with the Bruckner Orchestra Linz.

 Since the 2020/21 season she has become one of the up and coming young conductors, making her debut at the Deutsches Nationaltheater Weimar with Elisabeth Naske’s Der Wunschpunsch and the following year (inbetween lockdowns) at the Theater St. Gallen with a new production of Mozart’s Magic Flute.
 Even before her planned debut at the Vienna Volksoper with Suppès Der Teufel auf Erden, she stepped in at short notice for a performance of Britten’s death in Venice.
 She also stood in for the premiere of Carmen at the German National Theater in Weimar.